 The one-year freeze is to allow the City’s Planning team to review the zoning for multi-unit dwellings in residential neighbourhoods to allow for suitable infill development projects.
 The ICB will be in place until July 12, 2018, but may be extended by Council for an additional year if deemed necessary.

 Wednesday, September 6, 6:30 – 8 p.m.

-The City of Ottawa is holding a community information and comment session about the proposal to develop 667 Bank St. into a five-storey, mixed-use building with retail on the ground floor, 14 apartment units above.
+The City of Ottawa is holding a community information and comment session about the proposal to develop 667 Bank St. into a five-storey, mixed-use building with retail on the ground floor and 12 apartment units above.
 The property, at the corner of Clemow Ave., is in a heritage conservation district.